26 Aug

 Why Pet Dental Hygiene Matters

-Plaque and tartar buildup on pets’ teeth can quickly lead to gum disease, pain, and more serious health problems for both cats and dogs.
+Plaque and tartar build up on pets’ teeth can quickly lead to gum disease, pain, and more serious health problems for both cats and dogs.
 Studies show that up to 80% of dogs and 70% of cats develop signs of dental disease by age three.
 Regular brushing not only keeps breath fresh, but also protects pets’ hearts, kidneys, and general health.

 How to Brush Your Dog’s teeth at Home